A group who would become JCC founders decided that a JCC was vital to our growing Ann Arbor community.

 Second Homeland Security Project completed.

-Jeffrey Baden hired as Executive Director.
+Jeffrey Baden becomes the Executive Director.

 Major renovations completed to update Infant/Toddler rooms, hallways, and KidZone rooms.

-David Stone hired as Executive Director.
+David Stone becomes the Executive Director.